Nicdali Rivera-Calanoc

-Nicdali Rivera-Calanoc is an American mixed martial artist who competed in the Atomweight division.
+Nicdali Rivera-Calanoc (born June 12, 1987) is an American former mixed martial artist who competed in the Atomweight division.
 She was signed with Invicta FC.
 After her fight against Jodie Esquibel at Invicta FC 9, Nicdali announced that she had decided before the fight that it would be her last fight as she did not resign her contract.
 However, she would come out of retirement less than a year later for the Combate Americas promotion and continued her fighting career.
 After only a few more fights, she would again announce her retirement.
 In July 2017, she was named the fight director for Combate Americas.
+In 2023, Nicdali made another return to fighting.